jdoyle5/photosphere/README.md

 ### Use of columns and media queries to display photos dynamically
 Users will see that the photo columns will resize depending on how big their browser window is.
+This allows users to view the photos on all mobile platforms as well.

 ![demo3](https://github.com/jdoyle5/photosphere/blob/master/Docs/dynamic-columns.gif)